-• Review of finances
+a.
+Review of finances

-The income for the year was £363,480 (2018 £ 533,146) with the reduction primarily arising from a smaller number of delegates attending the 2019 conference than in 2018.
+The income for the year was £157,477 (2019 £363,480) with the reduction primarily arising from the cancellation of the Edinburgh conference due to Covid-19, and the cancellation of courses due to take place in autumn 2020.

-Expenditure in the year was £441,925 (2018 £517,277).
-Whilst there was a significant reduction in conference expenditure associated with the reduction in delegate numbers, three has been some additional expenditure this year in respect of legal and professional fees in connection with the proposed transition to a CIO.
+Expenditure in the year was £227,679 (2019 £441,925).
+The cancellation of the Edinburgh conference and autumn courses has led to a reduction in expenditure for the year.
+Last year there was also some additional expenditure in respect of legal and professional fees in connection with the proposed transition to a CIO.

-The net result for the year was a deficit £72,350 compared to the net surplus in 2018 of £15,869.
+The net result for the year was a deficit £70,202 compared to the net deficit in 2019 of £78,445 b.
+Risk statement and reserves policy